ninezerozeronine/chip-computer/docs/language/assembly.rst

 .. code-block:: text

         $variable1
+        COPY A ACC
         LOAD [$variable2] A

-variable1 is predclared, variable2 is declared as it's used.
-Variable1 is an alias for 0, variable2 is an alias for 1.
+variable1 is predeclared, variable2 is declared as it's used.
+Once assembled, variable1 is an alias for 0, variable2 is an alias for 2.

 A variable is a token that starts with the ``$`` character followed by any letter or an underscore, then any alphanumeric or an underscore.
 E.g.: